pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 If a model is sufficiently large, the logs can become overwhelming.
 If an error occurs deep within a model's python code, it can be useful to execute only the frame in which the error occurs to enable easier debugging.
 There are two tools available to enable this.
 Setting the environment variable TORCHDYNAMO_DEBUG_FUNCTION to the desired function name will only run torchdynamo on functions with that name.
 Additionally there is a record/replay tool [being developed](https://github.com/pytorch/torchdynamo/pull/1089) which dumps an execution record when an error is encountered.
 This record can then be replayed to run only the frame where an error occurred.

-### TorchInductor Errors
+## TorchInductor Errors
 If the error doesn't occur with the `"eager"` backend, then the backend compiler is the source of the error ([example error](https://gist.github.com/mlazos/2f13681e3cc6c43b3911f336327032de])).
 There are [different choices](https://github.com/pytorch/torchdynamo/blob/0b8aaf340dad4777a080ef24bf09623f1aa6f3dd/README.md#existing-backends) for backend compilers for torchdynamo, with TorchInductor or nvfuser fitting the needs of most users.
 This section focuses on TorchInductor as the motivating example, but some tools will be usable with other backend compilers.

 Below is the portion of the stack which we are focusing on:

 <img src="./images/torchinductor_backend.png" width=600>

 With TorchInductor as the chosen backend, AOTAutograd is used to generate the backward graph from the forward graph captured by torchdynamo.
 It's important to note that errors can occur during this tracing and also while TorchInductor lowers the forward and backward graphs to GPU code or C++.
 A model can often consist of hundreds or thousands of FX nodes, so narrowing the exact nodes where this problem occurred can be very difficult.
 Fortunately, there are tools availabe to automatically minify these input graphs to the nodes which are causing the issue the issue.
 The first step is to determine whether the error occurs during tracing of the backward graph with AOTAutograd or during TorchInductor lowering.
-As mentioned above in step 2, the `"aot_nop"` backend can be used to run only AOTAutograd in isolation without lowering.
+As mentioned above in step 2, the `"aot_eager"` backend can be used to run only AOTAutograd in isolation without lowering.
 If the error still occurs with this backend, this indicates that the error is occurring during AOTAutograd tracing.

 Here's an example: